Autodesk/synthesis/docs/multiplayer/PROXY.md

 ![img.png](img/tunnel-screenshot.png)

 > [!NOTE]
-> Regardless of your local server port, clients should use port `443` to access the server.
+> Regardless of your local server port, clients should use port `443` to access the proxied server.